kalleandreasson/scAIentific/Developer.md

 ## Features

-- **Article Upload**: Users can upload files up to 512 MB directly into the AI assistant.
+- **File Upload**: Users can upload a word file with size up to 512 MB directly into the AI assistant.
 - **Custom AI-Assistant Creation**: Allows users to create a personalized AI assistant.
 This specialized assistant is proficient in a research field specified by the user.
 - **Research Discussion with the AI-Assistant**: Offers the capability to converse with the assistant and discuss the file's content, assisting in the identification of the research front.